Climate of New York City

-The climate of New York City features a humid subtropical variety (Cfa), with parts of the city transitioning into a humid continental climate.
-(Dfa) This gives the city cool, wet winters and hot, humid summers with plentiful rainfall all year round.
+According to the Köppen climate classification, New York City features a humid subtropical climate (Cfa).
+The city experiences long, hot, humid summers with frequent late day thundershowers, and moderately cold winters, with snow or a mix of snow and rain on occasion.
+New York's location in the southernmost part of the state, its proximity to the Atlantic Ocean, and its large population (and, consequentially, a strong urban heat island effect) all shape its climate.
+Thus, New York City has a marginal humid subtropical climate, in contrast to the rest of the state, which features a humid continental climate.

 Meteorological records have been kept at Central Park since 1821, although the station was relocated to a different part of the park on January 1, 1920.
 There are also other weather stations in the area including one at LaGuardia Airport, beginning in 1940, and at JFK Airport, beginning in 1948.
 However, due to Central Park's long records and central location, it is often considered the main station for the city.
 Hence, all records unless otherwise stated will be for this station.